 It is worth emphasising here that, where clinically important, questions should be addressed even if it is not thought there will be any good evidence.
-If there is in fact no good evidence, then highlighting it as an area for research is a useful outcome in itself.
-Dealing with uncertainties of this kind will be addressed in the section of this manual covering the later stages of the considered judgment process.

-The interventions (which in this context includes diagnostic tests, risk factors, risk exposure) must be specified clearly and precisely.
+If there is in fact no good evidence, highlighting it as an area for research allows guideline users to appreciate important gaps in the evidence base and may provide priorities for future research.
+Dealing with uncertainties of this kind will be addressed in the section of this manual covering the later stages of the considered judgment process (see section 6).
+The interventions (which in this context includes diagnostic tests, risk factors, risk exposure or treatments with medical devices or drugs) must be specified clearly and precisely.
 The only exception is in drug therapy where drug classes should be used in preference to specific agents unless there is a clear reason for focusing on a named agent.

-The decision on comparisons is mostly between placebo/no treatment, or comparison with other therapies.
+The decision on comparisons may include placebo/no treatment, and comparison with other therapies.
 It should be borne in mind that, where there is an existing treatment, comparison with placebo or no treatment is not ethically acceptable.